 Suzanne Mailloux is an attorney with over 18 years of experience in business and technology law, graduating from the University of Florida with a JD and a Bachelors of Science in Psychology.
 She is a mother of 2 loving girls and wife to a good and supportive husband.
 During her life journey she was faced with a mental health crisis with a loved one who struggles with schizophrenia leading her to redirect her passion, career, and caregiving to support her loved one and others challenged with mental illness.

-She is now the Program Director for the non-profit organization the National Alliance on Mental Illness, Jacksonville Florida, promoting education, support, and awareness to those living with mental illness.
+She is now the Executive Director for the non-profit organization the National Alliance on Mental Illness, Jacksonville Florida, promoting education, support, and awareness to those living with mental illness.
 Through her compassion for others, sharing of her life experiences, and bringing awareness to all the challenges of mental health care, she hopes to help tear down the stigma surrounding mental illness and bring awareness for the need of communities to help those living with mental illness to lead valuable and rewarding lives.

 Kelly Anderson joined NAMI Jacksonville Florida in January 2018.
 She was previously a Case Manager at Changing Homelessness where she discovered her passion to advocate and support those living with mental illness.
 Kelly is dedicated to working exclusively with for purpose organizations.
 Away from work she enjoys the outdoors and wildlife photography.